unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 ## Updating applications (Action Center)

-The **Action Center** in the WebGUI is your go-to place for keeping track of applications that need updates.
+The **Action Center** in the %%WebGUI|web-gui%% is your go-to place for keeping track of applications that need updates.
 When there are updates available, you’ll see an alert.
 Just click on **Actions** for the app that needs updating, and then select **Update** to run the update script.
 Regular updates are essential for maintaining the security, stability, and compatibility of your Unraid installation.

 ---